-Chapter V, General Regulations, Article I, Section 1, is changed to read in its entirety "The Commander-in-Chief shall issue "General Orders", Department Commanders "Department Orders", and Camp Commanders may issue "Camp Orders", and all may issue Official Circulars, all attested by the respective Secretaries."
+Chapter V, General Regulations, Article I, Section 1, is change read in is entirety "The Commander-in-Chief shall issue "General Orders", Department Commanders "Department Orders", and Camp Commanders may issue 'Camp Orders", and all may issue Official Circulars, all attested by the respective Secretaries."
 Chapter V, General Regulations, Article I, Section 2, Subdivision D, the reference to page 15 is eliminated.